azizghozi25/Model-SEIR-untuk-Covid19/README.md

 # Model-SEIR-untuk-Covid19
-I made this project for an event from HIMATIKA ITERA named "Python Software Training" which was held on 30 Oktober 2020. it is an honor for me to be asked to fill in as a presenter.
+I made this project for an event from HIMATIKA ITERA named "Python Software Training" which was held on 30 Oktober 2020.
+It is an honor for me to be asked to fill in as a presenter.
 I present about how using pyhton in modelling mathematics, specifically I presented about Model SEIR for COVID19.
 If you are interested what I presented, here is drop link https://youtu.be/EqQ6Fg0BSHw.

 ### What is the content  about ?
 - Simple Model SEIR for COVID19